Loren Allred: The Voice USA

+The Greatest Showman

 In 2014, she worked as a playback singer and member of the recording ensemble for a film musical being developed by the Broadway songwriting team of Benj Pasek and Justin Paul.
 After working on early demos, she was cast as the singing voice of Rebecca Ferguson's character, Jenny Lind, on the project The Greatest Showman.
-The film's soundtrack became the top selling album of 2018, and the song going on to achieve double platinum status in the US, UK and Canada.
+The film's soundtrack became the top selling album of 2018, and the song went on to achieve double platinum status in the US, UK, and Canada.
 In the same month, "Never Enough" (Allred's featured song) reached number 88 on the Hot 100.

 Allred's vocal performance of "Never Enough" has received widespread acclaim.
 Variety said her "incandescent" performance "will sweep you up"; Just Jared called it "Next Level".
 American Idol alum Kelly Clarkson recorded a cover for the album The Greatest Showman: Reimagined and praised Allred on Twitter for her performance of the song.
 Other notable artists who have since covered the song include Jennifer Hudson, Nicole Scherzinger, Katharine McPhee, Maria Simorangkir, Jona Viray, and Morissette.
 In early 2019, Allred joined Michael Bublé's Love album for a duet of "Help Me Make it Through the Night."
 Bublé discovered Allred while watching The Greatest Showman and released a behind the scenes recording of their duet.
 Bublé noted that Allred has "the most beautiful voice and control".

+Andrea Bocelli USA tour

 Allred joined Andrea Bocelli for selected performances on his 2021 USA Tour.
 While promoting the tour, Bocelli said, "If an artist wants to move the listener, he or she must have something intense and convincing to tell through the singing.
 This something comes from experiences and insight: it is the inner wealth that you can acquire by living.
 Loren Allred is a perfect example of this: her richly nuanced voice, her expressiveness, and her powers of communication describe and celebrate the beauty she has managed to cultivate within herself.
 A versatile musician raised in the arts, I remember how pleasantly surprised I was when we sang together for the first time in Saudi Arabia.
 I am delighted to soon be able to return to the stage with Loren, in that great country that is her homeland and my adoptive homeland."

+Britain's Got Talent

 In 2022, Allred auditioned for the 15th series of Britain's Got Talent, performing "Never Enough".
 Simon Cowell said "You sang one of the biggest songs of all time.
 Why didn't you get that big deal after the song?"
 She responded:

 "I was more comfortable singing behind the scenes.
 But I feel kind of like the song was meant for me, and I'm kind of ready to put a face to the song...
 I'm here to do that."